dotink/sage/docs/api/classes/Dotink/Sage/Document.md

 ## A representation of a single document in the documentation.

 _Copyright (c) 2013, Matthew J. Sahagian_.
-_Please reference the LICENSE.txt file at the root of this distribution_
+_Please reference the LICENSE.md file at the root of this distribution_

 ### Extends